anuragrtxcr7/TaskList/README.md

 - The progress remains stored in local storage.
 - It includes Filter Button that lets us Filter Tasks based on ALL tasks, Completed Tasks and Active Tasks.
 - When a Task is Marked as done Its Striken Through.
-- It includes a Drag and Dra Functionlity for Websites where user can drag and drop tasks when viewing all tasks.
+- It includes a Drag and Drop Functionlity for Websites where user can drag and drop tasks when viewing all tasks.
 - Used core Redux functionalities including redux-toolkit.

 # Packages/Dependencies